LaisColetta/Machine-Learning/README.md

 ## **Project Overview: Debate Audio Analysis - Donald Trump & Kamala Harris**

 This project leverages pre-trained machine learning models to analyze an audio recording of the 2024 U.S. Presidential Debate between candidates Donald Trump and Kamala Harris.
-The analysis aims to uncover nuances in the debate, such as potential media bias or impartiality.
+The diarisation, transcription and analysis aims to show nuances in the debate, such as potential media bias or impartiality.

 ---